History and Mission

 The Senators Club was formed at The Catholic University of America in 1923 by a group of largely commuter students in the then School of Engineering and Architecture.
-The Club was traditionally all male and mostly social in nature.
 As the years progressed, graduated members of the club formed the Senators Club Alumni and have stayed together as a group, meeting at least twice yearly ever since.
-For more than thirty years, the club hosted a cocktail party in conjunction with the Homecoming Ball.
-All CUA alumni were invited and the event became a popular tradition.
-Over the years, the Club’s membership has grown to include graduates from all schools of the university and of course, both women and men.
+Over the years, the Club’s membership has grown to include graduates from all schools of the University.

-In addition to its social aspect, the Club has served many purposes throughout the years including a networking hub, a recruitment and placement entity and as a philanthropic organization.
-This mission has carried the “Senators” from their early beginnings to the strong and important part of the CUA Alumni Association that they are today.
+In addition to its social aspect, the Club has served many purposes throughout the years including a networking hub, a recruitment and placement entity, and as a philanthropic organization.
+This mission has carried the “Senators” from their early beginnings to the strong and important part of the Catholic University Alumni Association that they are today.

 Many of our members have served The Catholic University of America in various positions, including National Presidents of the Alumni Association, the Alumni Board of Governors, and the Board of Trustees.

 The Senators Club Alumni are known most recently for their informational semi-annual luncheons.
-It is a goal of the club to return to hosting receptions for members at important university functions such as Homecoming & Reunions and the Athletic Hall of Fame inductions.
+It is a goal of the club to return to hosting receptions for members at important University functions such as Cardinal Weekend and the Athletic Hall of Fame inductions.

-The Senators have always believed that one of their ultimate responsibilities is to give back to CUA.
-They firmly understand that the successes they have achieved are due, in large measure, to the solid friendships and the strong educational foundation that comes from their having attended CUA.
+The Senators have always believed that one of their ultimate responsibilities is to give back to Catholic University.
+They understand that the successes they have achieved are due, in large measure, to the solid friendships and the strong educational foundation that comes from having attended Catholic University.
 In light of that, it has always been a goal of the club to help students obtain an education as good as or better than their own.
-To that end, the Senators have endowed a scholarship in the name of the club that has assisted countless men and women afford to attend CUA.
+To that end, the Senators have endowed a scholarship in the name of the club that has assisted men and women afford to attend Catholic University.
 This endowment grows each year through the philanthropic efforts of the members of the club.
-Since its inception in 1986, the Senators Club Alumni Scholarship Fund has grown to be the largest organizational scholarship fund at the university, and now stands at more than $360,000.
+Since its inception in 1986, the Senators Club Alumni Scholarship Fund has grown to be the largest organizational scholarship fund at the University, and now stands at more than $360,000.